Banyan Acquisition Corporation - GuruFocus.com

 Forward -Looking Statements

-Certain statements made in this release with respect to the Company and the Extension Meeting are “forward looking statements” within the meaning of the “safe harbor” provisions of the United States Private Securities Litigation Reform Act of 1995.
+Certain statements made in this release with respect to the Company and the Meeting are “forward-looking statements” within the meaning of the “safe harbor” provisions of the United States Private Securities Litigation Reform Act of 1995.
 When used in this release, the words “estimates,” “projected,” “expects,” “anticipates,” “forecasts,” “plans,” “intends,” “believes,” “seeks,” “may,” “will,” “should,” “future,” “propose” and variations of these words or similar expressions (or the negative versions of such words or expressions) are intended to identify forward-looking statements.
-These forward-looking statements are not guarantees of future performance, conditions or results, and involve a number of known and unknown risks, uncertainties, assumptions and other important factors, many of which are outside the Company’s control, that could cause actual results or outcomes to differ materially from those expressed in, or implied by, the forward-looking statements.
-Important factors, among others, that may affect actual results or outcomes include: the risk that approval of the Extension Proposals by the Company’s stockholders is not obtained; the inability of the Company to enter into a definitive agreement with respect to an initial business combination within the time provided in the Company’s amended and restated certificate of incorporation; the level of redemptions made by the Company’s stockholders in connection with the Extension Proposals and its impact on the amount of funds available in the Company’s Trust Account to complete an initial business combination; and those factors discussed in the Annual Report under the heading “Risk Factors,” and other documents the Company filed, or will file, with the SEC.
+These forward-looking statements are not guarantees of future performance, conditions or results, and involve a number of known and unknown risks, uncertainties, assumptions and other important factors, many of which are outside the Company’s control, that could cause actual results or outcomes to differ materially from those expressed in, or implied by, the forward -looking statements.
+Important factors, among others, that may affect actual results or outcomes include: the ability of the Company to enter into a definitive agreement with respect to, and consummate, an initial business combination within the extended time now available to the Company and those factors discussed in the Company’s annual report on Form 10-K for the fiscal year ended December 31, 2023 under the heading “Risk Factors,” and in other documents the Company filed, or will file, with the Securities and Exchange Commission.
 The Company does not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.